JRonhovde/vim-se-conventions/README.md

 Use this command by visually selecting a block of code (pressing `v` while in command mode) and the pressing `;sec`.

 This command will update most of the HTML contained within visually selected `print()` statements to Sycamore standards.
+Starting with v1.05, SEC will also convert SQL 'for' loops to use mysql_fetch_assoc() syntax.

 Alternatively, the :SEConventions(:SEC) command accepts line numbers. `:SEConventions 100 200` will modify lines 100 to 200, inclusive.
 Given only one argument, it will modify from that line to the end of the file.